Mosquito net: Scientific trials

 A review of 22 randomized controlled trials of ITNs found (for Plasmodium falciparum malaria) that ITNs can reduce deaths in children by one fifth and episodes of malaria by half.

 More specifically, in areas of stable malaria "ITNs reduced the incidence of uncomplicated malarial episodes by 50% compared to no nets, and 39% compared to untreated nets" and in areas of unstable malaria "by 62% compared to no nets and 43% compared to untreated nets".
 As such the review calculated that for every 1000 children protected by ITNs, 5.5 lives would be saved each year.

 Through the years 1999 and 2010 the abundance of female anopheles gambiae densities in houses throughout western Kenya were recorded.
 This data set was paired with the spatial data of bed net usage in order to determine correlation.
 Results showed that from 2008 to 2010 the relative population density of the female anopheles gambiae decreased from 90.6% to 60.7%.
 The conclusion of this study showed that as the number of houses which used insecticide treated bed nets increased the population density of female anopheles gambiae decreased.
 This result did however vary from region to region based on the local environment.

 A 2019 study in PLoS ONE found that a campaign to distribute mosquito bednets in the Democratic Republic of Congo led to a 41% decline mortality for children under five who lived in areas with a high malaria risk.

 Associated problems

-Malaria and arboviruses are known to contribute to economic disparity within that country and vice versa.
-This opens the stage for corruption associated to the distribution of self-protection aides.
-The least wealthy members of society are both more likely to be in closer proximity to the vectors' prime habitat and less likely to be protected from the vectors.
-This increase in probability of being infected increases the demand for self-protection which therefore allows for higher pricing and uneven distribution of self-protection means.
-A decrease in per capita income exaggerates a high demand for resources such as water and food resulting in civil unrest among communities.
-Protecting resources as well as attempting to obtain resources are both a cause for conflict.
+Malaria potentially contributes to poverty and vice versa.
+The poorest people affected by malaria may not be able to afford simple malaria prevention measures such as mosquito nets unless they are provided for free.

 Mosquito nets have been observed to be used in fisheries across the world, where their strength, light weight and free or cheap accessibility make them an attractive tool for fishing.
 People who use them for fishing catch vast numbers of juvenile fish.